Who is the NFL’s oldest active player?

 FAYETTEVILLE, Ark.
 (KNWA/KFTA) — For years, Tom Brady was the oldest active NFL player until his retirement in 2022.
 So, who’s the oldest active NFL player now that Brady is out of the league?

-At age 41, former Arkansas Razorback and current Seattle Seahawk Jason Peters holds the title, according to BetMGM.
+At age 41, Seattle Seahawk Jason Peters holds the title, according to Sports Illustrated.
+He’ll turn 42 in January.

-Peters, a Queen City, Tex. native, played his college football at the University of Arkansas recruited as a defensive tackle before moving to tight end, according to the U of A Athletic’s website.
+Peters, a native of Queen City, Texas, played his college football at the University of Arkansas, where he was recruited as a defensive tackle before moving to tight end, according to the U of A’s Razorback website.

 The former Hog went undrafted and was picked up by the Buffalo Bills in 2004 as a free agent.
 Two years later, he made his first career start with the Bills at right tackle on the offensive line.

-Peters spent the majority of his career with the Philadelphia Eagles, playing 12 seasons and helping bring the first Super Bowl to The City of Brotherly Love in the 2017 season.
+Peters, however, had spent the majority of his career with the Philadelphia Eagles, playing 12 seasons and helping bring the first Super Bowl championship to The City of Brotherly Love in the 2017 season.

-In his career, Peters has been named to nine Pro Bowls, six NFL All-Pro teams and the 2010s NFL All-Decade Team along with winning one Super Bowl.